Uswahy/LAMP_Install/README.md

 LAMP Stack Installer - Bash Script (Mini Project)

 This project is a Bash script to automatically install and configure the LAMP stack (Linux, Apache, MySQL, PHP) on an Ubuntu system.
 It’s part of a CLI, users, permissions, and bash script practice project.
+The LAMP stack is a set of open-source software used to build and run dynamic websites and web applications.
+It stands for Linux (operating system), Apache (web server), MySQL (database), and PHP (scripting language).

 Features